-The division inspects and licenses foster homes, residential child care agencies, and child placing agencies.
-In addition, the licensing staff monitors licensed foster homes, residential child care and child placing agencies to assure the maintenance of requisite standards, conducts public education programs, and consults with foster parents and residential child care and child placing agency personnel in the development and implementation of services for the child being served, as well as technical consultation regarding residential program development.
-Residential child care and child placing agencies accredited pursuant to 210.112.7 RSMo and 13 CSR 35-50.010 become licensed by virtue of accreditation status.
+The division inspects and licenses foster care facilities, residential care facilities and child-placing agencies.
+In addition, the licensing staff monitors licensed facilities to assure that the facilities maintain requisite standards, conducts public education programs, and consults with facility personnel in the development and implementation of services to the children being served, as well as residential program development.